zeigernz/TechTestApp/terraform/README.md

 ## Build configuration
 Refer to CircleCI configuration under: `.circleci/config.yml`

+## Delete all the infrastructure from AWS
+If you are really sure about doing this, perform the following steps:
+1. cd `terraform/terraform`
+1. `./terraform destroy`
+1. Approve the deletion as prompted

 ## TODO
 1. The `updatedb` command currently needs to be run first to seed the database with a schema and some data.
 We can simplify deployment by simply doing what `updatedb` does, when we start the service using `serve`.